-RCRA Facility Investigation (RFI) and CMS evaluations have delineated soils and non-native fill material (i.e., slag, ore, concentrates, demolition debris) located in the operating areas of the former smelter that contain elevated concentrations of a number of contaminants, primarily arsenic, selenium, and certain trace metals.
+RCRA Facility Investigation (RFI) and Corrective Measures Study (CMS) evaluations have delineated soils and non-native fill material (i.e., slag, ore, concentrates, demolition debris) located in the operating areas of the former smelter that contain elevated concentrations of a number of contaminants, primarily arsenic, selenium, and certain trace metals.
 Contaminants within site soils and fill material are the result of more than a century of ore handling and processing; storage and disposal of smelting wastes and byproducts; and periodic releases of high contaminant-concentration plant process waters.
 The contaminated soils/fill represent the major current and/or historic sources of contaminant loading to groundwater.
 Loading of contaminants to groundwater has resulted in the generation and migration of groundwater plumes (primarily arsenic and selenium) from the former smelter to the north and northwest.
-The primary purpose of the IMs completed to date by the Custodial Trust under the CMS program is to reduce contaminant mass loading to, and the migration of, contaminants in groundwater from the former smelter in order to protect public health and the environment.